 - Provide some recognition to the hard-working employees and the ones who complete their projects within the target timeframes.
-Show your appreciation for their accomplishments.
-Say “thank you” and give them praise for their good work.
+Please show your appreciation for their accomplishments.
+Say “thank you” and give them praise for their excellent work.

 - Encourage employees to take breaks to help them get refocused and inspired.
 Stepping away for a few minutes rejuvenate people.

-- Set clear expectations and make sure your employees understand what is expected.
+- Set clear expectations and make sure your employees understand what expectations.
 Be clear and direct about workplace goals and objectives.
-Put the expectation in writing and follow-up with employee on their progress.
+Put the expectation in writing and follow-up with the employee on their progress.
 They may be struggling and may need some guidance to find another way to get the task completed.
 Break down tasks into small achievable steps.
-This way they won’t feel overwhelmed and start procrastinating.
+This way, they won’t feel overwhelmed and start procrastinating.

-Employees stay with leader’s who show interest in them.
-They are more engaged and focused when they feel they are appreciated, making a difference and given credit for their contributions.
-When a leader reflects gratitude towards their employees everyone will want to come to work each day and give their all! ~ Patti
+Employees stay with leaders who show interest in them.
+They are more engaged and focused when they feel appreciated, making a difference and giving credit for their contributions.
+When a leader reflects gratitude towards their employees, everyone will want to work each day and give their all! ~ Patti

-Comments are always welcome and please share this post with your colleagues, friends, family and on your social networks!
+Comments are always welcome, and please share this post with your colleagues, friends, family, and social networks!